elysia090/Lab/docs/StoryD.md

 1.5 Provide deterministic export/import that restores identical object IDs and repository state.
 1.6 Provide pinned UI implementation and security profile such that UI correctness does not depend on external resources.
 1.7 Provide pinned UI behavior, state machines, and measurable latency budgets for core flows.
-1.8 Provide deterministic worktree export/import for external editors and Git workflows with strong safety guards (no silent ref updates).
+1.8 Provide deterministic worktree export/import for Git and external editor interop with strong safety guards (no silent ref updates).
 1.9 Provide predictable conflict handling such that 409 conflicts are normal flows with explicit user choices.
-1.10 Provide operational hardening for the critical path (single-writer guarantees, crash-safe export/import, explicit maintenance).
+1.10 Eliminate operational rituals by standardizing operation receipts, preflight checks, and conflict-resolution operations that remain explicit but one-step.
 	2. Non-goals
 2.1 Real-time concurrent editing (OT/CRDT).
 2.2 Payments/marketplace/licensing enforcement.